marini-pietro/marini-pietro/README.md

 - Website, discord bots and overall IT solutions used in the [university of Trento E-Sports organization](https://unitnesports.it/)

-- Article writer for [YGOProDeck](https://ygoprodeck.com/), one the largest site about Yu-Gi-Oh! in the world
+- Article writer for [YGOProDeck](https://ygoprodeck.com/), one the largest sites about Yu-Gi-Oh! in the world

 <br>
 <h3 align="center">Current favourite music</h3>